News of the week

 Kaiser Permanente and Sutter Health are still administering second boosters to eligible recipients.

 Check our links below for quick access to the relevant websites.

-Neither the state of California nor Santa Cruz County currently require indoor masking.
-In schools, masks are still required indoors for everyone.
-However, after March 11, masks will become optional though highly recommended.
+Neither the state of California nor Santa Cruz County currently requires indoor masking.
+For county public schools, as of March 11, masks are optional though highly recommended.